This version of the platform is currently only available in Canada.

 We use our own custom royalty system that operates outside the current music industry.

 The more tickets bought and sold each month, the more musicians will make per song stream at the end of that month, and there will never be a cap on how much musicians can make per song stream each month.
-We take what we need from the monthly pool to run and expand this website for the benefit of Art and humanity.
-See the Finance section for more details.
+We take what we need from the monthly pool to run and expand this website for the benefit of art and humanity, and the rest is pushed back to the musicians who use this site.
+Check the Finance, How It Works, and the Documentation sections for exact details on how we pay musicians each month for their song streams.

 Please buy and sell your live music tickets here from now on so the musicians using this platform can make more per song stream each month.

-Streaming all music here is free, unlimited and uninterrupted.
+In return, streaming all music here is free, unlimited, and uninterrupted.
 Subscribe to bands, make unlimited playlists with their tunes, and listen as much as you want for free.

 Everybody wins.